-I even started to say “homebody” instead of “introvert” because it sounded more appealing and less like a character flaw.
+I even started to say “homebody” instead of “introvert” because it sounded more like a quirk and less like a character flaw.

 You’ll never see an extrovert defend their love for grand speeches or parties.
-So why did I feel the need to defend myself?
+So why did I feel the need to defend my introverted tendencies?

 “We live with a value system that I call the Extrovert Ideal—the omnipresent belief that the ideal self is gregarious, alpha, and comfortable in the spotlight.” – Susan Cain, Quiet: The Power of Introverts in a World That Can’t Stop Talking.

 The key word is ideal–a self-righteous opinion.
 And an opinion is never the only way to live.

 Once I saw introversion for what it is, the tendency to look inward and the low tolerance to outside stimulation, it hardly felt like the curse it’s made out to be.

 Introverts have a purpose in the world just as extroverts do.
 I mean think about it–how can we have conversations if everyone is talking?!
 There would be no one listening!

 Every team needs members who enjoy working behind the scenes, think before they speak, and listen carefully.

 Although I can finally say I’m an introvert with confidence, some days I feel guilty for staying home when I see my friends hanging out on social media.
 I still struggle with separating my definition of exclusion and failure from my introverted tendencies.

 Recognizing my denial has allowed me to focus on my strengths as an introvert instead of chasing the Extrovert Ideal.
 Here are my 6 confessions as an introvert in denial, breaking down why it’s hard to embrace introversion.